w3c/webextensions/proposals/permissions-canAccess.md

 dictionary AccessResult {
   // The current extension access state of the given host
   canAccess: boolean,
-  // The host permission can only be used once
+  // Can inject scripts only
-  accessOnce: boolean,
+  injectOnly: boolean,
 }

 ```